Welcome to Jazz Maui

 Sunset Jazz spotlights an all-star line-up of local and visiting professional jazz musicians in the upstairs open air pavilion.
 Different artists perform each week and the music is always top-notch.

-Jazz Maui Presents: Sunset Jazz Series March Schedule of Events
+Jazz Maui Presents: Sunset Jazz Series April Schedule of Events

-Paul January – Keys, Trumpet
+Paul January – Trumpet

 Paul Marchetti – Drums